 Physalis plants are mainly grown in the garden for their attractive lantern shaped seeds.

-These can be dried out and used as part of floral arrangements.
-Physalis are hardy perennials and range in height from 30 cm to 1.2 m.
+These can be dried out, and used as part of floral arrangements.

 They bloom in the summer and early autumn.